-- click on a highlighted segment and then click the Deselected button. - right-click on a segment and then select Add to Deselected List. - use the player controls to find and then click on segment of video you do not want to include.
-Use the player controls or drag the timeline slider and then click we to mark the end.
+- click on a highlighted segment and then click the Deselected button. - right-click on a segment and then select Add to Deselected List. - use the player controls to find and then click on at the beginning of a segment of video you do not want to include.
+Use the player controls or drag the timeline slider and then click to mark the end.
 Once selected, click on Deselected to add to the Deselected list.